steadybit/extension-kubernetes/README.md

 ## Advanced Configuration

-### enabling/disabling advice
+### Enabling/disabling advice

 You can disable any advice by setting the helm chart value `--set advice.enabled={}` or a list of advice ids you want to enable (e.g `--set advice.enabled={com.steadybit.extension_kubernetes.advice.k8s-single-replica,com.steadybit.extension_kubernetes.advice.single-zone}`).

-### excluding targets from advice generation
+### Excluding targets from advice generation

 You can exclude targets from advice generation by specifying a target query in the chart value `advice.excludeTargetQuery`.
-For example, to exclude all targets in the "kube-system" namespace you can set the value to `k8s.namespace = "kube-system"`.
+For example, to exclude all targets in the "kube-system" namespace you can set the value to `"k8s.namespace = \"kube-system\""`.

 ## Extension registration